 Fear of not being good enough.

-You see I have mentioned this a lot in this post because the fear of not being good enough is engrained in our head.
+You see I have mentioned this a lot in this post because the fear of not being good enough is engrained in our heads.
 This represents the way we feel about ourselves.
 Our low self-esteem pushes who we really are and makes us constantly lack confidence in ourselves and our abilities.

 Overcome the fear of not being good enough by doing things you know you will succeed at.
 Small tangible goals to build your confidence.
 Once you have that self-confidence you can move on to bigger and better goals to build that confidence back up.